guitouraid/my-little-aoc/README.md

 # Now you can copy/paste the solution on [AOC](https://adventofcode.com/) to reclaim your first star
 ```

+### And just a warning

+If you don't want to be spoiled any solution, just avoid looking at `my-little-adventure` branch.

 TODO: bring in some more stuff (details about settings file, other?..)